 Blogging is a fantastic way to strengthen the connections between home, school, and the world.
 The amount of learning that can happen through blogging is priceless.
-I believe the future of blogging is bright, as I elaborated on in my September, 2017 post: Are Blogs Dead?
+I believe the future of blogging is bright, as I elaborated on in my post: Are Blogs Dead?

-I’ve been a fan of Edublogs for 10+ years because I see many benefits of using a WordPress based platform (WordPress powers over 30% of the whole web!).
-I have written an article about the benefits of WordPress if you want to know more.
+WordPress powers over one-third(!) of the whole web and is a great choice for any blogger — beginner or advanced.
+I have written an article about the benefits of WordPress in education if you want to know more.